knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 valence: the calculated goldstandard of the valence
 emotionMaxVote: the resulting categorical emotion from voting over all annotations

+the transcripts csvs contain the following information:

+link: The link to access the youtube video
+video: the video-id, used to associate the video with the annotations
+utterance: the utterance name, used to associate the video with the annotations
+transcript: The transcript of the audio from each video

-For the OMG-Emotion challenge, we will compute the arousal/valence value of a model with the goldstandard of the test set.
+We compute the arousal/valence value of a model with the goldstandard of the test set.
 The categorical emotion will not be used for evaluating the model, but could be usefull when designing or training your model.

 The DetailedAnnotations folder contains all the annotations for each utterance.
 Each annotation was made when taking into consideration the video as part of a sequence, so it could be useful to use this additional information when designing your models.